will7200/Yugioh-bot/README.md

 - Set Nox as 480x800 phone
 - Download Yugioh app
 - Setup Yugioh app, link, etc... (first time only)
+- No longer needed, App is opened through adb shell command
     - Set Yugioh app to the most left of app and bottom on the first page(not the bottom app drawer though, checkout app_placement.png for example)

 ## Usage